TsukishirOSan/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/create_problem.rst

 *  The Simple Editor allows you to edit problems visually, without having to work with XML.

-*  The Advanced Editor converts the problem to edX’s XML standard and allows you to edit that XML directly.
+*  The Advanced Editor converts the problem to edX's XML standard and allows you to edit that XML directly.

 You can switch at any time from the Simple Editor to the Advanced Editor by